New!

 fathers dads use using toddler baby sign language picture

-Now that signing with your baby is finally spreading at an incredible rate; there is now access to lots of sign language classes, DVD videos, signing books, and support groups available in almost every city!
+Now that signing with your baby is finally spreading at an incredible rate; there is now access to lots of baby sign language classes, DVD videos, signing books and posters, and support groups available in almost every city!

 Families have recently been quick to receive and understand the amazing benefits that signing provides for your babies, toddlers, and children.